-If a single bit and/or phase flip occurs on one of the four qubits then the ancilla qubits will be measured in the $\ket{1}$ state.
-For example, let us consider the cases when a single bit flip occurs on one of each of the four qubits.
-The state of the system, just prior to the measurement of the ancilla is in table.~\ref{tab:errors2}.
+If a single bit and/or phase flip occurs on one of the four qubits then the ancilla qubits will be measured in the state $\ket{1}$.
+For example, let us consider the cases when a single bit flip occurs on one of the four qubits.
+The state of the system, just prior to the measurement of the ancilla, is given in Table.~\ref{tab:errors2}.

 Regardless of the location of the bit flip, the ancilla system is measured in the state $\ket{10}$.
 Similarly if one considers a single phase error on any of the four qubits the ancilla measurement will return $\ket{01}$.
 In both cases no information is obtained regarding {\em where} the error has occurred, hence it is not possible to correct the state.
-Instead the subroutine can be reset and re-run.
+Instead the circuit can must reset and re-run.